darkalchemy/Pu-239/README.md

 php bin/validate_images.php
 ```

+#### User Roles
+  * Coder : Has access to the site, very similar to that of a Sysop
+  * Forum Mod : Can moderate forum posts
+  * Torrent Mod : Can moderate torrents and their descriptions
+  * Internal : Can and is required to post to the Cooker
+  * Uploader : Can and is required to upload to the site

 #### Making Changes
 After updating composer, npm, changing anything inside the config folder, changing anything inside the staffpanel, you must delete the php-di cache.
 If you have set PRODUCTION = true.
 ```sudo rm -rf /dev/shm/php-di```